Archaeology Advisor: Severin Fowles

 Provides a general introduction to the intellectual history and theoretical commitments of anthropology as a discipline.

-ACLG UN2028y provides an introduction both to the craft of archaeology and to the intellectual history of archaeological interpretation.
+ACLG UN2028y provides an introduction to both the craft of archaeology and the intellectual history of archaeological interpretation.

-Three additional electives on an archaeological theme.
-These courses need not be taken in the Anthropology Department, but may be chosen from offerings in Art History and Archaeology, Classics, History or another department with the approval of the Prof. Fowles.
+Five additional electives on an archaeological theme.
+These courses need not be taken in the Anthropology Department, and may be chosen from offerings in Art History and Archaeology, Classics, History or another department with the approval of the Prof. Fowles.
 A list of pre-approved courses is provided below.
 Students are especially encouraged to consider enrolling in a G.I.S.
-(Geographical Information Systems) course through the Environmental Science department at Columbia.
+(Geographical Information Systems) course through the Urban Studies or Environmental Science departments.

 Courses Qualifying as Electives